Microservices implementation.

 • You can reuse some portions of microservices architecture for your other projects and plan for would-be service versions from the very beginning.

-• Changes are easy to make within the module that needs to be improved rather than the whole app.
+• Changes are easier to make within the module that needs improvement than in the whole app.

 • You have to put in plenty of planning to get started with microservices.